Shanghai rules the copyright infringement universe: The Book Carts of Donghu Lu

 I feel slightly dirty.

-7 thoughts on “Shanghai rules the copyright infringement universe: The Book Carts of Donghu Lu”
+7 responses to “Shanghai rules the copyright infringement universe: The Book Carts of Donghu Lu”

 When I was traveling in Thailand ten years ago, it was really tough to find English books (well, by any author other than Jackie Collins) in some places.
 I still remember how excited I was to stumble upon a copy of Tom Wolfe’s “The Right Stuff.”